liefery-it-legacy/loggery-gem/README.md

 end
 ```

-The above example assumes you are using devise and your would like to log the `id` and `email` of
+The above example assumes you are using Devise and your would like to log the `id` and `email` of
 your user.
 You can adapt this block to include whichever additional information from your
 controllers you would like to add to your log records.